★Help your students build self-esteem and work on one of the greatest relationship skills-EMPATHY!

 -“Blind, Paralyzed, or in Prison for Life”

-Day 16 AND 17: STOP BULLYING AND SUPPORTING VICTIMS
+Day 17: STOP BULLYING AND SUPPORTING VICTIMS

 -“Stop Bullying: Making Your Voice Count Activity